rsalunga29/security-notes/Defensive Security/Cyber Threat Intelligence/CTI Lifecycle.md

 SIEMs are valuable tools for achieving this and allow quick parsing of data.
 ## Analysis
-Once the information is aggregated, defenders must derive insights from the
+Once the information is aggregated, defenders must derive insights from them, such as:
+- Investigating a potential threat through uncovering indicators and attack patterns.
+- Defining an action plan to avert an attack and defend the infrastructure.
+- Strengthening security controls or justifying investment for additional resources.
 ## Dissemination
+After the information has been analyzed, defenders may need to disseminate the information in varying languages and format to different stakeholders, such as C-suite members and other security personnel.
 ## Feedback
+The most crucial part, defenders rely on responses provided by the stakeholders to improve their CTI activities and implementation of security controls.